envris/digital-trade-handbook/teams/product-manager.md

 order: 2
 ---

-The product manager leads the multi-disciplinary team to deliver a digital product or service that meets users' needs.
+The product manager leads the multi-disciplinary team to deliver a product or service that meets users' needs.

 The product manager plays a leading role in: